- Home

 10. Air fryer frittata

-Frittatas are Italian-inspired egg dishes that are the perfect healthy breakfast.
-They’re high in protein, low in carbs, and an excellent way to use up any ingredients you have.
-They can be eaten hot or cold, and if you whip up one for breakfast, you may end up having leftovers to enjoy for lunch too.
+Frittatas are Italian-inspired egg dishes that make the perfect healthy breakfast.
+They’re high in protein, low in carbs, and an excellent way to use up any ingredients.
+They can be eaten hot or cold, and if you whip up one for breakfast, you may have leftovers to enjoy for lunch, too.

-Traditionally, frittatas are made on the stove and finished in the oven, so making them in the air fryer is an easy way to simplify the process.
-Just beat your eggs, add in your other ingredients (vegetables, cheese, etc.), then pour into your air fryer – either into a cake liner tin or onto parchment paper.
-Cook for ten minutes, add extra cheese if you wish, then cook for a further six minutes, until golden.
+Traditionally, frittatas are made on the stove and finished in the oven, so making them in the air fryer simplifies the process.
+Just beat your eggs, add your other ingredients (like vegetables and cheese), then pour into your air fryer – either into a cake liner tin or onto parchment paper.
+Cook for 10 minutes, add extra cheese if you wish, and cook for six more minutes, until golden.

 To make an easy air fryer frittata, try this recipe from Tesco.